 Sally is also a member of the Coastal People: Southern Skies collaboration that connects communities with world-leading, cross-discipline research to rebuild coastal ecosystems.

-Adelle supervises all aquarium collections and animal husbandry.
-She catalogues and maintains aquarium collections and databases and ensures all aquarium operations comply with animal ethics, permits and codes of practice.
-Her role includes development of new aquarium tank displays and assistance with the development of interpretive exhibits.
+Aaron supervises all aquarium collections and animal husbandry.
+He catalogues and maintains aquarium collections and databases and ensures all aquarium operations comply with animal ethics, permits and codes of practice.
+His role includes development of new aquarium tank displays and assistance with the development of interpretive exhibits.

-John cares for the marine animals and plants held in the Aquarium, assists with animal and plant collections and operates small boats.
-John also helps with the delivery of education programmes for schools and adult groups.
+All our aquarists care for the marine animals and plants held in the Aquarium at the NZ Marines Studies Centre.
+They assist with animal and plant collections and occasionally operate small boats and assist with education programme deliveries for schools and adult groups.

 Community Engagement Co-ordinator